Ryan Rodney Reynolds (born October 23, 1976) is a Canadian-American actor with dual trademarks of adept comic timing and weirdly charming cockiness.

-As it turns out, he is also an amazing pitchman, which started after he bought a gin label called Aviation Gin and decided to continue his Deadpool-like shenanigans by taking it upon himself to advertise it personally.
-He's done the same for Mint Mobile, after acquiring an ownership stake in that company, even getting Rick Moranis out of retirement to appear in an advertisement.
+As it turns out, Reynolds is also an amazing pitchman, which started after he bought a gin label called Aviation Gin and decided to continue his Deadpool-like shenanigans by taking it upon himself to advertise it personally.
+He's done the same for Mint Mobile after acquiring an ownership stake in that company, even getting Rick Moranis out of retirement to appear in an advertisement.
 Its success led to it being bought by T-Mobile US in 2023; it will continue to operate as a separate brand, with Reynolds still on board.
 Other companies he promotes includes dating website Match.com, Highkey (a line of sugarless snacks), and Peloton (after he humiliated the company over its "The Gift That Gives Back" ad).

 Additionally, he runs a production company called Maximum Effort, through which he produces his more recent projects and campaigns, as well as the short-lived ABC game show Don't, for which he also served as The Announcer.
-Outside of acting, he and Rob McElhenney are the owners of Wrexham AFC, a Welsh football/soccer club that currently plays in England's National League, the highest level of the latter country's non-leaguenote football, in 2022–23, thereby earning promotion to EFL League Two.
+Outside of acting, he and Rob McElhenney are the owners of Wrexham AFC, a Welsh football/soccer club that won England's National League, the highest level of the latter country's non-leaguenote football, in 2022–23, thereby earning promotion to EFL League Two.
 Their ownership of the club is chronicled in the series Welcome to Wrexham, which premiered in 2022.

 - Two Guys, a Girl and a Pizza Place (1998 - 2001) as Michael "Berg" Bergen